rudransh61/Upkaran.js/README.md

 Write your frontend like objects

  ## Why a new framework
- - becz i want to create
+ - becz i want to mke it
+Want to know the making of this framework [article_link](https://rudransh61.hashnode.dev/thoughts-how-i-created-a-js-framework-in-just-4-days)
 # How to use it?
 The main code is in `App.js` file
 You can create HTML elements like js objects ...